YoussefZidan/web-workers/README.md

 console.log(`tastk 3 took: ${new Date() - t}ms`);
 ```

-In the above example we see the following output in the console, In sequence just like we wrote.
+In the above example, we see the following output in the console, In sequence just like we wrote.

 ```
 tastk 1 took: 0ms